-Speaking at a conference in London, Uber’s product designer Femke van Schoonhoven unveiled the ride-hailing app’s strategy to expand its cash acceptance programme as a means to respond to customer needs and increase profits.
+Speaking at a conference in London, Uber’s product designer Femke van Schoonhoven unveiled the ride-hailing app’s strategy to expand its Money in physical form such as banknotes and coins.
+More acceptance programme as a means to respond to customer needs and increase profits.

 In fact, the California-based start-up already deployed its cash-acceptance policy in 51 countries and is planning on adding more to the list in the future, India being n°1 for cash payments (accounting for 65% of all rides).
 Brazil also turns out to be a heavy cash user, with 25% of the company’s passengers choosing to pay in cash.

-Speaking at the conference, Ms van Schoonhoven said “We realised there was a whole segment of people who didn’t use Uber because they didn’t have digital payment methods, so we knew that we had to consider those who don’t have access to a bank account and rely on cash as a daily method of payment to pay for their goods and services.”
+Speaking at the conference, Ms van Schoonhoven said “We realised there was a whole segment of people who didn’t use Uber because they didn’t have digital A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More methods, so we knew that we had to consider those who don’t have access to a bank account and rely on cash as a daily method of payment to pay for their goods and services.”

 Before diving into the cash option, Uber wanted to understand cash usage across the globe.
-After doing some research, it came to the conclusion that it was one of the most popular payment methods: “in the last year alone, 15.1% of the global population had used a credit card and 23.2% used a debit card – which meant that 61.7% had used cash as a payment method at least once” concluded Ms van Schoonhoven.
+After doing some research, it came to the conclusion that it was one of the most popular payment methods: “in the last year alone, 15.1% of the global population had used a credit card and 23.2% used a debit card – which meant that 61.7% had used cash as a See Payment instrument.
+More at least once” concluded Ms van Schoonhoven.

 One of Uber’s main concerns when accepting cash was driver security.
 Indeed, when an app user pays with a card, the person’s identity can be verified and the payment secured.
 With cash, this can be more difficult.
 This explains why Uber asks cash payers a number of security questions, including to connect via their Facebook account to verify their identity and reassure the driver.
-Furthermore, in case of an issue with a payment – for example if the ride results to be longer and the rider doesn’t have enough change or vice-versa – Uber will either cover the outstanding cost for the first scenario, or simply add credit to the rider’s account for the second.
+Furthermore, in case of an issue with a payment – for example if the ride results to be longer and the rider doesn’t have enough This is the action by which certain banknotes and/or coins are exchanged for the same amount in banknotes/coins of a different face value, or unit value.
+See Exchange.
+More or vice-versa – Uber will either cover the outstanding cost for the first scenario, or simply add credit to the rider’s account for the second.